amplience/dc-content-managed-pwa-nextjs/README.md

 #### packages/client

-This package is the application itself, you can run it as you would any NestJS app:
+This package is the application itself, you can run it as you would any NextJS app:

 ```
+cd packages/client/
 yarn run dev
 ```